Battery Energy Storage Systems

 What are battery energy storage systems?

-Battery Storage Systems (BESS) are generally shipping container sized buildings that contain lithium Ion batteries and electronics to interface them to the grid.
+Battery Storage Systems (BESS) are most commonly lithium ion batteries and associated electronics housed in shipping containers.
+They store energy to be discharged at times of need.
 Currently private individuals lease land to energy companies for around 40yrs to allow their land to be used, and they can make a lot of money for this £1500 per MW/year, with a £10,000 signing bonus.

 These energy companies buy electricity when it is cheap and store it in the batteries and then release it when the cost of electricity is high, therefore making profit.
 This generally correlates with surplus electricity from renewables such as wind and solar.
 These are not government lead projects, they are private individuals and companies who stand to make a lot of money, at the expense of those who live next to them.